rrickert/faa.aids/README.md

 ### Example: Flying Type and Fatalities

-From the twenty year span with the most complete data (1988 - 2008), we can see that some types of aviation, such as crop dusting, kill people with more seasonality than do commercial passenger or cargo flights.
+Data from 2008 to present include only very preliminary data.
+From the twenty year span with the most complete data (1988 - 2007), we can see that some types of aviation, such as crop dusting, kill people with more seasonality than do commercial passenger or cargo flights.
 Drug smuggling and aircraft thievery data are too sparse to draw a conclusion.

 ``` r